genomic-medicine-sweden/metaval/docs/usage/tutorials.md

 #### Verify user-defined taxIDs

-This workflow is activated by enabling the --perform_extract_reads option and the `--taxid` option, allowing users to define a list of TaxIDs.
-It is not limited to viral TaxIDs and can include bacteria, fungi, archaea, parasites, or plasmids.
+This workflow is activated by enabling the ´--perform_extract_reads´ option and the `--taxid` option, allowing users to define a list of taxIDs.
+It is not limited to viral taxIDs and can include bacteria, fungi, archaea, parasites, or plasmids.

 ```bash
 git clone https://github.com/genomic-medicine-sweden/metaval.git